-For both assessments, the Commonwealth Minister or delegate will decide whether the projects are approved, approved with conditions or refused under the EPBC Act, after having considered the Minister for Planning's assessment under the Environment Effects Act 1978.
+The Commonwealth delegate determined that the assessment for the controlled actions will be the EES (an accredited assessment process).
+The Commonwealth Minister or delegate will decide whether the projects are approved, approved with conditions or refused under the EPBC Act, after completion of the accredited EES, when they consider the Minister for Planning's assessment of both projects under the Environment Effects Act.